 This is the most basic, and most essential, agreement that a Coach should have in her business.
 Whether you offer health & wellness coaching, business coaching, life coaching, or any other type of one-on-one coaching – you need a client service agreement (CSA).
 The CSA sets the parameters of the coaching-client relationship and services.

 Basic terms include fees & payment, the length of the agreement/services, a description of the coaching services, any expectations (such as cancellation & rescheduling policies, responsibilities of the client, and preferred methods of communication, for example), and refund policies.

 A more complete CSA will also state what laws apply, include a dispute resolution clause, and may include a confidentiality clause – if a free-standing nondisclosure agreement is not required.
 For IFC certified Coaches, the CSA should include compliance language and permission to include information about the client-coaching relationship to satisfy IFC credit-hours.

 Offering group coaching?
 Maybe as an executive coach for a company, or running your own mastermind group coaching sessions?
 Your basic CSA won’t be enough.
 A group coaching agreement addresses the unique circumstances of a group coaching setting – participants need to agree to maintain confidentiality of any information they become privy to from the other participants.
 And the participants, might not be the paying client – it may be the company.

 Workshops or Retreats

 Workshops and retreats are a great way for coaches to offer a lot of bang for the buck to their clients, and to bring in revenue.
-But these types of events bring unique issues that should be addressed in a complete agreement.
-Because workshops and retreats can involve and rely on vendors, venues and other parties beyond the coach and clients, these types of agreements need to cover some “what-ifs” that don’t come up in 1:1 or group coaching.
+However, these types of events bring unique issues that should be addressed in a complete agreement.
+Because workshops and retreats can involve and rely on vendors, venues, and other parties beyond the coach and clients, these types of agreements need to cover some “what-ifs” that don’t come up in 1:1 or group coaching.